vidyar/docs-1/sources/api.rst

 Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Using our API requires authenticating with one of your Shippable API tokens.
+Shippable API tokens can be generated from your account settings page.

 These tokens must be placed in the header of your HTTP request.
 For example, if your API token has the value 10010, you would authenticate this way with curl: